Sport and exercise psychology in action

 If you’re not sure you’re ready, talk to an adviser.

-If you want to get a flavour of our OU level 1 module Working with people in sport and fitness (E119), complete our free badged open course Communication and working relationships in sport and fitness.
+If you want to get a flavour of our OU level 2 module Sport and exercise psychology in action (E235), complete our free badged course, Exercise and mental health, on OpenLearn.